What You Need to Know About Soil and Plant Scientist

 - Horticulturist

-In the United States, there were 19,900 jobs for Soil and Plant Scientist in 2016.
+There were about 19,900 jobs for Soil and Plant Scientist in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Soil and Plant Scientist by 2026.
-There will be an estimated 2,200 positions for Soil & Plant Scientist per year.
+The BLS estimates 2,200 yearly job openings in this field.

 The states with the most job growth for Soil & Plant Scientist are Nevada, Kansas, and North Carolina.
 Watch out if you plan on working in Alaska, Wyoming, or Oklahoma.
 These states have the worst job growth for this type of profession.